RRZE-HPC/likwid/doc/archs/nehalem.md

 <H1>Counters available for one hardware thread per socket</H1>
 \anchor NEH_UNCORE
 <H2>Uncore general-purpose counters</H2>
-<P>Commonly the Intel&reg; Nehalem microarchitecture provides 7 general-purpose counters consisting of a config and a counter register.
+<P>The Intel&reg; Nehalem microarchitecture provides 8 general-purpose counters consisting of a config and a counter register.
 Moreover, there is a fixed-purpose counter to measure the clock of the Uncore.</P>
 <H3>Counter and events</H3>
 <TABLE>
 <TR>